medic/cht-core/API_v1.md

 ## POST /api/v1/users/{{username}}

 Allows you to change property values on a user account.
 Properties listed above are supported except for `contact.parent`.
-Creating or modifing person records is not supported.
+Creating or modifying people through the user is not supported, see People section.

 ### Permissions